Jeilson-Dev/golden_diff/README.md

 Here, you can explore the various types of golden tests available, offering insight into what's happening behind the scenes.
-Golden Diff consolidates this information, streamlining your workflow and saving you precious time
+Golden Diff consolidates this information, streamlining your workflow and saving you precious time:

 ![image](https://raw.githubusercontent.com/jeilsonaraujo/golden_diff/main/readme_resources/3%20-%20see%20what%20happens.gif)